Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Fluctuations around mean-field solution

+where $b$ would correspond to an effective core radius of the interstitial test particle.
+Clearly assuming $\xi \ll 1$, so that mean field is valid, implies that the linearization of the mean field equations is also allowed if the screening length is much larger then the core radius of the colloid.
+Assuming the values relevant to experiment \cite{Liu2022}, $b \sim .1 \mu m$, $a \sim 1-4 \mu m$, and the effective salt concentration estimated from the dissociation of the colloidal particles to be below $\sim \mu M$ both above conditions are satisfied.

 As we noted above, outside the stable regime of parameter values the MF solutions would formally acquire a periodic component, perhaps indicating a delocalized-to-localized transition in the mobile ion density.
-Remains to be explored either within a strong-coupling framework or detailed simulations.
+Remains to be explored either within a strong-coupling framework or detailed simulations that fully include the electrostatic interactions.